helgeklein/Terms-Before-Download/Wordpress.org SVN/tags/1.0.3/readme.txt

 == Description ==
 Terms Before Download adds a shortcode that can be used instead of HTML anchors to link to downloadable files.
 If such a link is clicked a popup dialog shows terms and conditions (EULA) which must be accepted for the download to start.

-The terms and conditions are read from a Wordpress page.
+The terms and conditions are read from a WordPress page.
 That way there is only a single place to maintain the terms and they can easily be displayed independently of the plugin.

 The plugin supports Google Analytics to keep track of the number of downloads.
+Supported GA scripts: ga.js, analytics.js.

-An example of the plugin in action can be found here: http://helgeklein.com/download/
+An example of the plugin in action can be found here: https://helgeklein.com/download/

 # Usage